danvuk567/SP500-Stock-Analysis/Python-ETL-Process/readme.md

         Creates a connection to a SQL Server database using SQLAlchemy and returns a session and engine.

         Args:
-            serv (str): The name or IP address of the SQL Server. dbase (str): The name of the database to connect to. uid (str): The username for database authentication (leave empty for trusted connection). passwd (str): The password for database authentication (needed if uid is provided).
+            serv: String specifying the name or IP address of the SQL server.
+            dbase: String specifying the name of the database to connect to. uid  String specifying the username for database authentication (leave empty for trusted connection).
+            passwd: String specifying the password for database authentication (needed if uid is provided).

         Returns:
             tuple: A tuple containing the sessionmaker class and the SQLAlchemy engine.